humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-01-26-answering-baranovskiys-javascript-quiz.md

 Now the variable `value` is set to 1.
 The variable initialization overrides the function declaration.

 Back to the example code, the function is actually a function expression despite the name.
-Named function expressions are not considered function declarations and therefore don&#8217;t get overridden by variable declarations.
-However, you&#8217;ll note that the variable containing the function expression is `b` while the function expression&#8217;s name is `a`.
+Named function expressions are not considered function declarations and therefore don't get overridden by variable declarations.
+However, you'll note that the variable containing the function expression is `b` while the function expression's name is `a`.
 Browsers handle that a differently.
 Internet Explorer treats it as a function declaration, so it gets overridden by the variable initialization, meaning that the call to `a(--x)` causes an error.
 All other browsers allow the call to `a(--x)` inside of the function while a is still a number outside of the function.
 Basically, calling `b(2)` in Internet Explorer throws a JavaScript error but returns `undefined` in others.

 All of that being said, a more correct and easier to understand version of the code would be: